Enhance the Effectiveness of Your Board, Family Council, and/or Shareholder Assembly

-You’ll learn to differentiate the roles and responsibilities of owners, family members (those in as well as out of management), independent directors and executives.
-You’ll develop new governance and leadership skills as you work through real-world cases with peers from other respected families.
+You’ll learn to differentiate the roles and responsibilities of owners, family members (those in, as well as out of, management), independent directors and executives.
+You’ll develop new governance and leadership skills as you work through real-world cases with peers from other prominent families from around the world.
 You’ll come away equipped and energized to help define your family enterprise’s future and move toward that future with confidence.

-Directors, family shareholders, family owners, CEOs, board chairs, general counsels and trustees of family-controlled firms
+Directors, family shareholders, CEOs, board chairs, and trustees of family-controlled firms

-Family members involved in governing their family office and family foundations
+Family members involved in governing their family councils, family office or their family foundations

 During the program you will: